English vs. Spanish Pronunciation: Differences from A to Z

 Common Spanish words containing letter F include fósforo (match), freno (brake) and foto (photo).

 G, as in gris (grey) or gente (people)

 G is one of those rare letters in Spanish that has two possible sounds depending on its phonological context.
-When it is followed by E or I, it sounds like a strong /h/ sound.
+When followed by E or I, it sounds like a strong /h/ sound.
 Gente: /hente/

 How would you say the following words, then?
 Grito (scream), gala (gala), girasol (sunflower), gema (gem).